-When you live with diabetes a common term you might hear is Continuous Glucose Monitoring, also known as C.G.M.
-For the uninitiated to the world of diabetes management, C.G.M. might seem an overwhelmingly daunting task.
-All types of questions can…
+When you live with diabetes a common term you might hear is Continuous Glucose Monitoring, also known as CGM.
+For the uninitiated to the world of diabetes management, using a CGM might seem an overwhelmingly daunting task.
+All types of…

 Share This Story

-When you live with diabetes a common term you might hear is Continuous Glucose Monitoring, also known as C.G.M.
-For the uninitiated to the world of diabetes management, C.G.M. might seem an overwhelmingly daunting task.
-All types of questions can present you with a challenge but with a little information such as the kind laid out here can help clear up any concerns.
+When you live with diabetes a common term you might hear is Continuous Glucose Monitoring, also known as CGM.
+For the uninitiated to the world of diabetes management, using a CGM might seem an overwhelmingly daunting task.
+All types of questions can present you with a challenge, but you’re not alone!
+Read on for answers to all of your CGM questions.

 These devices persistently analyze glucose levels and sends that data to a wireless monitor nearby.
 Depending on the type of device you are using and programmed settings the sensor can collect readings every 1-15 minutes.
 If glucose falls too low, it will trigger an alarm on the monitoring device, usually worn on a belt clip nearby.
 Some newer models are able to send collected data to a computer, smartphone, or tablet.

-If you suffer from a lot of blood sugar highs and lows, hypoglycemia/hyperglycemia, gestational diabetes, or use an insulin pump, speak to your doctor about using a C.G.M. system.
+If you suffer from a lot of blood sugar highs and lows, hypoglycemia/hyperglycemia, check your blood sugar more than 4 times a day, inject insulin 3 times a day or more – or use an insulin pump – speak to your doctor about using a CGM system.

-- Reduces the need for traditional glucose checks by pricking of the finger, although most will need to do so on a regular basis.
+- Reduces the need for traditional glucose checks by pricking of the finger, by providing real-time updates on sugar levels.

-- These C.G.M. systems can be costly and possibly are not covered by certain health insurance plans.
+- CGM systems can be costly and are not covered by certain health insurance plans.

 All available systems now are somewhat different, but will usually include a sensor and a monitoring device.
 Some systems are now smartphone, tablet, and computer compatible with special software to interface with the sensor.
 Some research would be necessary to learn about the numerous apps and add-ons included with their corresponding systems.
 Here at US MED we offer systems from trusted brand names like Dexcom, FreeStyle, Animas, Tandem, and Eversense.